wardolphin/wardolphin.github.io/_posts/2020-01-24-Forecasting-risks-inside-an-organisation.md

 At the beginning of this unholy long blog post I mentioned the goal of this experiment was to “reduce uncertainty”.
-This means that we don’t really mind whether the forecast for the scenario moves in a “bad” direction.
+This means that we don’t mind whether the forecast for the scenario moves in a “bad” direction.